mojaloop/documentation/deployment-guide/README.md

 - **Kubernetes** An open-source system for automating deployment, scaling, and management of containerized applications.
 Find out more about [Kubernetes](https://kubernetes.io),
   - kubectl - Kubernetes CLI for Kubernetes Management is required.
 Find out more about [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/),
     - [Install-kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/),
-  - microk8s - MicroK8s installs a barebones upstream Kubernetes.
+  - microk8s - MicroK8s installs a barebones upstream Kubernetes for a single node deployment generally used for local development.
 We recommend this installation on Linux (ubuntu) OS.
 Find out more about [microk8s](https://microk8s.io/) and [microk8s documents](https://microk8s.io/docs/),
     - [Install-microk8s](https://microk8s.io/docs/),
   - kubectx - Not required but useful.
 Find out more about [kubectx](https://github.com/ahmetb/kubectx),
   - kubetail - Not required but useful.
 Bash script that enables you to aggregate (tail/follow) logs from multiple pods into one stream.
 Find out more about [kubetail](https://github.com/johanhaleby/kubetail),